ANALYSIS-Facebook goes express to mega-cap status - now valued more than AT&T, Coke

 "In some respects, Facebook speaks to a demographic shift in the way retailing, social media and virtually every other component of people's lives is being bundled," said Peter Kenny, chief market strategist at Clearpool Group in New York.

 "Investors are starting to see the brilliance of this platform in ways that haven't to date really captured the imagination of many."
-(Reporting by Chuck Mikolajczak; Additional reporting by Ryan Vlastelica; Editing by David Gaffen, Howard Goller and Richard Chang)
+(Reporting by Chuck Mikolajczak; Additional reporting by Ryan Vlastelica; Editing by David Gaffen and Howard Goller)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan